-Jon Malkin is a senior principal research engineer at Verizon Media and a contributor to the Apache DataSketches project.
+Jon Malkin is a senior principal research engineer at Yahoo and a contributor to the Apache DataSketches project.
 He has experience with large-scale data processing, both brute-force and with sketches, from roles in computational advertising and website traffic analytics.
 He obtained his PhD in Electrical Engineering from the University of Washington.

 Our society is impacted by the ability to do fast data analysis at scale.
 This tutorial aims to advance this ability by demonstrating how sketching can help and by making sketching more accessible to practitioners.
 It is also intended to influence future research in data sketches by putting more emphasis on practical algorithms and the importance of constant factors for sketching and by introducing statistical techniques that help solve these problems.

 - P. K. Agarwal, G. Cormode, Z. Huang, J. M. Phillips, Z. Wei, and K. Yi.
 Mergeable Summaries.
 ACM Transactions on Database Systems, 38(4):26, 2013.

 - N. Alon, Y. Matias, and M. Szegedy.
 The space complexity of approximating the frequency moments.
 Journal of Computer and System Sciences, 58(1):137–147, 1999.

 - A. Broder and M. Mitzenmacher.
 Network applications of bloom filters: A survey.
 Internet mathematics, 1(4):485–509, 2004.